 We only undertake regulation, and that accounts for all of our income and expenditure.

 Regulated practices pay an annual fee to fund the work of the CLC and make a contribution to the Compensation Fund.
 Both are based on the firm’s turnover.
 Individuals also pay a fixed licence fee.
-Increases in the turnover of CLC firms allowed us to make a 20% reduction in practice fee rates in 2016 that will hold steady in 2017.
+Practice fees rates were cut by 20% in 2016.
+Practice fee rates remained unchanged during 2017.
+An increase in the turnover of CLC firms coupled with a need to reduce reserve levels have allowed us to make a 10% reduction in the practice fee rates for 2018.
+These changes will come into effect in November 2018.

 |CookieConsent||https://www.clc-uk.org/||Stores the user's cookie consent state for the current domain||1 Year||HTTP|